cmosher01/LandGeom/README.md

 ![](./lenfant_dc.svg)

-The generated map (immediately above) was generated exclusively from simple [geometric formulas](./lenfant_dc.gcl), in a script for the [GCLC](https://github.com/janicicpredrag/gclc) application.
+The schematic map (immediately above) was generated exclusively from simple [geometric formulas](./lenfant_dc.gcl), in a script for the [GCLC](https://github.com/janicicpredrag/gclc) application.